stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 And here we are, finally, looking at a large pile of utility functions all dealing in some way with the concept of collapsing (or folding) a list of values into a single result.
-But all of this folding functions are just as useful when working with vectors, with non-empty lists, with rose trees, even with single-value containers like `Maybe`, `Either e`, or `Identity`.
+But all of these folding functions are just as useful when working with vectors, with non-empty lists, with rose trees, even with single-value containers like `Maybe`, `Either e`, or `Identity`.
 Heck, for the sake of completeness, they are even useful when working with zero-value containers like `Control.Applicative.Const e`!
-And since there are so many of these functions, we'd better look out for an essential set of functions in terms of which we can implement all the others, and wrap up the whole bunch in an interface.
+And since there are so many of these functions, we'd better look out for an essential set of them in terms of which we can implement all the others, and wrap up the whole bunch in an interface.
 This interface is called `Foldable`, and is available from the `Prelude`.
 When you look at its definition in the REPL (`:doc Foldable`), you'll see that